UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 <exercise id="12" title="Why and How to Compare Multiple Distributions">

 **Question 1**
-When comparing the value counts of certain variables, why can it be extremely difficult to obtain meaningful insights from density plots such as the one below?
+When comparing the value counts of certain dataframe columns, why can it be extremely difficult to obtain meaningful insights from density plots such as the one below?

 <?xml version="1.0" encoding="utf-8"?>